Housing and residence life regulations

 Policy

-In shared living environment, there exists a need for balance between the rights of individuals and the general order of the community.
-The establishment of approved policies, standards of conduct and behavioral expectations serve to maintain such a balance.
-With an eye toward creating and managing an environment that supports reasonable and responsible behavior, the following Housing and Residence Life regulations have been established to protect the rights of all members of the University community.
+In a shared living environment, a need exists to balance individuals' rights and the community's general order.
+The establishment of approved policies, standards of conduct, and behavioral expectations serve to maintain such a balance.
+To create and manage an environment that supports reasonable and responsible behavior, the following Housing and Residence Life regulations have been established to protect the rights of all members of the University community.
 These regulations are published to provide students with general notice of accepted behavior.
 They should be interpreted broadly and are not designed to define conduct in exhaustive terms.
-Violations of Housing and Residence Life Policies and Standards of Conduct shall be considered a violation of the Student Code of Conduct and may result in termination of the University Housing Agreement and/or any sanction(s) described in the Student Code of Conduct’s Process and Procedures section.
+Violations of Housing and Residence Life Policies and Standards of Conduct shall be considered a violation of the Student Code of Conduct.
+They may result in termination of the University Housing Agreement and/or any sanction(s) described in the Student Code of Conduct’s Process and Procedures section.

 Alcohol and Drugs